Kharkiv: 2022 Russian invasion

 During the 2022 Russian invasion of Ukraine, Kharkiv was the site of heavy fighting between the Ukrainian and Russian forces.
 On 27 February, the governor of Kharkiv Oblast Oleh Syniehubov claimed that Russian troops were repelled from Kharkiv.

 According to a 28 February 2022, report from Agroportal 24h, the Kharkiv Tractor Plant (KhTZ), in the south east of the city, was destroyed and "engulfed in fire" by "massive shelling" from Russian forces.
 Video purported to record explosions and fire at the plant on 25 and 27 February 2022.
 UNESCO has confirmed that in the first three weeks of bombardment the city experienced the loss or damage of at least 27 major historical buildings.

 On 4 March 2022, Human Rights Watch reported that on the fourth day of the invasion of Ukraine by the Russian Federation, 28 February 2022, Federation forces used cluster munitions in the KhTZ, the Saltivskyi and Shevchenkivskyi districts of the city.
 The rights group — which noted the "inherently indiscriminate nature of cluster munitions and their foreseeable effects on civilians" — based its assessment on interviews and an analysis of 40 videos and photographs.
 In March 2022, during the Battle of Kharkiv, the city was designated as a Hero City of Ukraine.

 In May 2022, Ukrainian forces began a counter-offensive to drive Russian forces away from the city and towards the international border.
 By 12 May, the United Kingdom Ministry of Defence reported that Russia had withdrawn units from the Kharkiv area.
 Russian artillery and rockets remain within range of the city, and it continues to suffer shelling and missile strikes.

 In May 2024, after two weeks intensive fighting, and the loss of a number of border villages, Ukrainian forces halted a renewed Russian advance toward Kharkiv.
 The Ukrainian defense was assisted by American-supplied HIMARS missiles, and by US permission to fire these across the border at military targets within Russian territory.
-The Russians retaliated with missile strikes, including a glide-bomb attack that hit and destroyed an Epicenter K hypermarket killing 18 civilians.
+The Russians retaliated with missile strikes, including a glide-bomb attack that hit and destroyed an Epicentr K hypermarket killing 18 civilians.

+In February 2026, the city mayor, Ihor Terekov, reported a quarter of the city had been destroyed, including 4,700 apartment buildings and 3,500 houses; that energy infrastructure was in a constant state of repair; and that "much of public life has gone underground".